64bit/async-openai/async-openai/README.md

 ## OpenAI-compatible Providers

+Even though the scope of the crate is official OpenAI APIs, it is very configurable to work with compatible providers.

 ### Configurable Path

 In addition to  `.query()`, `.header()`, `.headers()` a path for individual request can be changed by using `.path()`,  method on the API group.